 Alzheimer’s is a degenerative brain disease and is the most common cause of memory loss, or dementia, in older adults.
-More than five million people in the U.S. are living with Alzheimer’s.
-It’s the sixth leading cause of death for Americans, meaning one in three seniors will die of Alzheimer’s or another dementia.
-As you grow older, it’s normal for your brain to slow down.
+More than 5 million people in the U.S. are living with Alzheimer’s and is the 6th leading cause of death for Americans, meaning 1 in 3 seniors will die of Alzheimer’s or another form of dementia.
+As you age, it’s normal for your brain to slow down.
 But how do you know when something is not normal?
-Dr. Shaveta Manchanda with Mercy Clinic Neurology shares seven red flags for identifying Alzheimer’s, as well as tips on how to help keep your brain sharp.
+Dr. Shaveta Manchanda with Mercy Clinic Neurology in Springfield MO shares 7 red flags for identifying Alzheimer’s, as well as tips on how to help keep your brain sharp.

-Talk to your Mercy neurologist if you are worried you, or your loved one, may be showing signs of Alzheimer’s.
+Talk to your Mercy neurologist if you are worried you, or your loved one has potential signs of Alzheimer’s.
 Experiencing memory loss can be frightening, but Mercy is here every step of the way.
 We’ll help you maintain your independence as long as possible.

-Dr. Shaveta Manchanda is a neurologist practicing at Mercy Clinic Neurology – Whiteside and Mercy Clinic Neurology – Lebanon.
-Call 417-820-9123 to schedule an appointment.
+Dr. Shaveta Manchanda is a neurologist practicing at Mercy Clinic Neurology – Whiteside in Springfield MO & Mercy Clinic Neurology in Lebanon.